nanzy26/NinetyOneChallenge/README.md

-# NinetyOneChallenge
+# NinetyOneChallenge - Convert numers to words

-Coding challenge - convert numbers to words
+*Ran using Python 3.7*

 To run the script with the test input cases, please do the following: